idattani/Hong-Kong-Nov-25/FHE/readme.md

 * Finance: Banks perform risk assessments on encrypted client data.
 * AI/ML: Privacy-preserving model inference and training.
 ## 4. Demo
-You will find a Juypter Notebook.
+You will find a Juypter Notebook called "Homomorphic_Encryption".
 Upload to Google Colab and follow the instructions.